sasindipeiris/NLP_Projects/README.md

 This repository serves as a central hub for all NLP-related projects - both completed and upcoming.

-Below descriptions provide a basic overview of each individual project.Detailed descriptions can be found on each README file
+Below descriptions provide a basic overview of each individual project.
+Detailed descriptions can be found on each README file.

 # NLP with disaster tweets